How to Get a Pool & Hot Tub Permit in San Diego, CA (2026 Guide)

 - 4 Pay fees: Pay the applicable permit fees ($170 – $2,550).

 - 5 Wait for approval: Your application will be reviewed by San Diego plan reviewers.
-Typical turnaround is About 4 weeks.
+Typical turnaround is about 4 weeks.

 - 6 Begin work: Once approved, post your permit visibly at the job site before starting work.